-BETTER RESPONSE: When searching for “new” customers, study after study proves direct mail will generate more new customers than email.
-A recent study by the DMA (Direct Marketing Association) shows direct mail being 10 to 30 times more effective than email.
+BETTER RESPONSE: When searching for “new” customers, study after study proves mail postcards will generate more new customers than email.
+A study by the DMA (Direct Marketing Association) shows direct mail being 10 to 30 times more effective than email.

-CONSUMERS PREFER DIRECT MAIL OVER EMAIL : An Epsilon study found that over 50% of consumers prefer direct mail over email.
-And 67% feel direct mail is more personal than the Internet.
-70% preferred mail for receiving unsolicited information from unfamiliar companies.
+CONSUMERS PREFER DIRECT MAIL OVER EMAIL : An Epsilon study found that over 50% of consumers prefer mail over email.
+And 67% feel postcards are more personal than the Internet.
+70% preferred mail messages for receiving unsolicited information from unfamiliar companies.

 LESS COMPETITION: More than ever consumers are bombarded with digital offers that they don’t want.
 Email is now the cluttered option, while direct mail represents the uncluttered option.
-With direct mail your offer will not get loss in avalanche of competitive offers.
+With postcards your offer will not get loss in avalanche of competitive offers.

 SPECIAL – UNIQUE: Unlike the old days when every marketer was using direct mail, these days a mail piece is special and unique.
 These days it’s not often when someone receives a personalized envelope with a catchy teaser – open me – line.
 This uniqueness will inherently stimulate more interest from the reader … thus response.

 POSTCARDS CAN BE MUCH MORE CREATIVE

 Your chance to wow a customer with an email goes about as far as the subject line.
 Take too many chances with a creative subject line and it will likely get deleted for fear there is some sort of virus or phishing scam involved.
 Stick a boring subject line in, and, yes, it will also likely get passed over and deleted.
 While there are ways to spice up emails, they just don’t seem to have the same potential as direct mail.